Perfectionism (philosophy): Happiness

 The true role of collective existence ... is to learn, to discover, to know.
 Eating, drinking, sleeping, living, in a word, is a mere accessory.
 In this respect, we are not distinguished from the brute.
 Knowledge is the goal.
 If I were condemned to choose between a humanity materially happy, glutted after the manner of a flock of sheep in a field, and a humanity existing in misery, but from which emanated, here and there, some eternal truth, it is on the latter my choice would fall.

 From a critical perspective, similar sentiments were expressed by Matthew Arnold in his Culture and Anarchy essays.
 According to the view he advanced in the 1869 publication, "Culture [...] is a study of perfection".
 He further wrote that: "[Culture] seeks to do away with classes; to make the best that has been thought and known in the world current everywhere; to make all men live in an atmosphere of sweetness and light [...]".

 Moreover, in the preface of that text, he wrote:

 The whole scope of the essay is to recommend culture as the great help out of our present difficulties; culture being a pursuit of our total perfection by means of getting to know, on all the matters which most concern us, the best which has been thought and said in the world, and, through this knowledge, turning a stream of fresh and free thought upon our stock notions and habits, which we now follow staunchly but mechanically, vainly imagining that there is a virtue in following them staunchly which makes up for the mischief of following them mechanically.

-Transhumanism

-Philosopher Mark Alan Walker argues that rational perfectionism is, or should be, the ethical imperative behind transhumanism.